cgbridgewater/candy_shop/README.md

 <br/>
 <br/>

+# Admin Side

-## We created an Admin side to be able to control inventory, with CRUD features along with adding a tick option to put items on sale.
+### We created an Admin side to be able to control inventory, with CRUD features along with adding a tick option to put items on sale.
 All of this is protected behind a hidden login/reg page.
 A fully operational version of this site would have the registration page removed and only a login page available.

 <br/>